EHE Overview

 Challenges

 Despite the game-changing developments in HIV prevention and treatment tools, not everyone is benefiting equally from these advances.
-New infections are highly concentrated among men who have sex with men; racial/ethnic minorities, especially African Americans, Hispanics/Latinos, and American Indians and Alaska Natives; and those who live in the southern United States.
+New HIV infections are highly concentrated among men who have sex with men; racial/ethnic minorities, especially African Americans, Hispanics/Latinos, and American Indians and Alaska Natives; and those who live in the southern United States.

 Further, analysis from CDC shows the vast majority (about 80 percent) of new HIV infections in the U.S. in 2016 were transmitted from the nearly 40 percent of people with HIV who either did not know they had HIV, or who had been diagnosed but were not receiving HIV care.
 These data underscore the impact of undiagnosed and untreated HIV in the nation and also the critical need to expand HIV testing and treatment in the United States.